-Communication: GCPS will communicate the process for quarantine and isolation in multiple ways.
+Communication: GCPS will communicate the process for isolation in multiple ways.

-1.)
-Students, staff, and the community can locate detailed protocols specific to quarantine in the "COVID 19 Safety Protocols" document posted on the main page of the website at www.garrettcountyschools.org.

-2.)
-The COVID 19 Dashboard is also located on the main page of the website.
-The COVID 19 Dashboard details quarantine and isolation information, vaccine information, COVID 19 testing protocols and much more.

-3.)
-Schools will provide communication as detailed in the "COVID 19 Safety Protocols" guidance to any student needing to isolate or quarantine.

-4.)
-The Human Resources Department and administration will communicate directly with any staff member who is required to quarantine or isolate.

-5.)
-If an employee tests positive for COVID, we will use the results of the COVID home test as evidence for being out for five days in lieu of a doctor's note.
+- 1.)
+Students, staff, and the community can locate detailed protocols specific to isolation in the "COVID 19 Safety Protocols" document embedded into the Reopening and Recovery Plan - 2.)
+Information on vaccination clinics, free at-home tests, stepping up of mitigation strategies, and safety protocols will be added to the GCPS website and sent out using social media and other means of communication as needed.
+Information on isolation can be found in the GCPS Reopening and Recovery Plan and Safety Protocol documents on the GCPS homepage. - 3.)
+Schools will provide communication as detailed in the "COVID 19 Safety Protocols" guidance to any student needing to isolate. - 4.)
+The Human Resources Department and administration will communicate directly with any staff member who is required to isolate. - 5.)
+If an employee tests positive for COVID, we will use the results of the COVID home test as evidence for being out for five days in lieu of a doctor's note. - 6.)

-6.)
 GCPS will strive to keep parents, guardians and staff informed as to the latest COVID-19 information.

-Delivery of Instruction for Individual Students on Quarantine or Isolation: When a student is absent due to quarantine or isolation, the school will provide work based on where the instruction is during the school year.
+Delivery of Instruction for Individual Students in Isolation: When a student is absent due to isolation, the school will provide work based on where the instruction is during the school year.
 Schools will provide student work through posted assignments in Schoology, online resources, paper packets, books, and other resources to help the student stay on track while absent from school.
 Students will submit work through Schoology or another approved method (when necessary).
-GCPS will follow standard operating procedures for recording grades for work completed in PowerSchool while students are in quarantine and isolation.
-The GCPS make-up work policy will be followed should a student be unable to complete work while in quarantine or isolation.
-GCPS will ensure that all students have access to a device and a hotspot will be available for those who have limited or no internet access.
+GCPS will follow standard operating procedures for recording grades for work completed in PowerSchool while students are in isolation.
+The GCPS make-up work policy will be followed should a student be unable to complete work while in isolation.
+GCPS will ensure that all students have access to a device.
 If the entire class, grade, school, or school system is moved to virtual-only instruction, synchronous instruction aligned with the emergency contingency plan will be followed.
-Please see the access and equity section for the continuity of instruction delivery for students with service plans during quarantine.
+Please see the access and equity section for the continuity of instruction delivery for students with service plans during isolation.